StarArawn/kayak_ui/rfcs/widget-restructure-rfc-1.md

 ### Widget

-Previously we had the `WidgetContext` act as the barrier between the render method and the widget/context.
-This works well for `rsx`-generated widgets, but not so much for manually defined widgets.
-The reason is that by using `WidgetContext` we place a lot more expectations on how the rendering should be done.
-Again, one of the goals with this RFC is to cut back on expectations placed on the user.

-And while `WidgetContext` isn't ideal for these scenarios, it still provides a feature we want: a safe interface to the context.
-So this is the first change of Version 2: `KayakContextRef`.

 #### KayakContextRef

 The first issue to address is providing safe access to `KayakContext`.
 By "safe," I'm referring to the fact that currently access to `KayakContext` is unfiltered.
 This allows the user to run code they shouldn't or come up with unmaintainable hacks.
 To reduce this, we can add a struct that is temporarily created by `KayakContext` to act as a safer interface to itself.